ishandandekar/Churnobyl/README.md

 - Notify owners and reviewers of repo/project
 - Push code to branch, some tests must be passes by the branch

-### Milestone (18-7-2023): The pipeline ran completely from start to end.
+## Milestone (18-7-2023): The pipeline ran completely from start to end.
 No errors while adding artifacts to server too!
+## Milestone (7-8-2023): The model serving API WORKED!!!

+### Issues:
+- custom transformation functions referrenced in [pipeline](./churnobyl/pipeline.py) need to be written again in [api code](./serve/api.py)

 ### S3 directory structure
 ```